earkevin11/Virtual-Network-Peering/README.md

-# Use Case: Allow two different networks to commmunicate with each other
+# Use Case: Allow two networks to commmunicate with each other
 - Create a virtual network peering connection

 <p align="center">